 The coastal city is a seaside and harbor town and an attractive residential area.
 Despite that, Scheveningen is in need of major renewal, which is why the municipality presented the master plan in 2009.
 One of the goals is to significantly expand the housing stock and create a central urban living environment.
 The new buildings, a varied group of current and new residents can be taken into account: born and raised residents of Scheveningen and The Hague, people from outside, young and old, surfers, families and seniors.

 The starting points for the design of Lumen was the quality of the beach feeling of the former historic Scheveningen beach hotels and the differentiation of the apartments.
 The project deploys on a sense of community through the common functions such as surfing facilities, communal living room with terrace, and the organization of the big hall as a meeting place.
 Lumen is like a ship in a sea of beach grass.
 One of the first things you notice is that Lumen is in balance with the adjacent lighthouse.
 Because the top floors on the sea side recede in three steps, the view of the lighthouse has been improved.
-A forecourt is created between Lumen and the lighthouse.
+We created a forecourt between Lumen and the lighthouse.

-Space has been reserved in the parking garage for vehicle sharing.
+We reserved space in the parking garage for vehicle sharing.
 For electric cars, bicycles, scooters and cargo bikes, there is a charging option, resistant to sea wind .
 The studios, lofts and apartments combine high comfort with an outward, nature-oriented view.
 Lumen consists of 69 apartments and has 35 different apartment types.
 The apartments vary from 60 to 260 m2, excluding outdoor space.
 There are studios, lofts, corner apartments and three and four room apartments.
 Half of the apartments have views of the coast, the other half looks out over land.